Shopping

 Among the more notable retailers are Diamonds International, Little Switzerland, and Best of Barbados Gift Shops.

-You will also find outlets like Cave Shepherd offering perfumes, fine linen, arts and crafts, exclusive resort wear, liquor, cigars, and cigarettes, as well as pushcart vendors, mainly selling local handicrafts.
+You will also find outlets like Cave Shepherd offering perfumes, fine linen, arts and crafts, exclusive resort wear, liquor, cigars, cigarettes, and pushcart vendors, mainly selling local handicrafts.

 There are banking facilities and even a Post Office in the Cruise Terminal, alongside Customs, Immigration, Port Health, and Plant and Animal Quarantine.